 - Phosphate - Doesn't matter, despite pool store claims otherwise.

-All eight are described in more detail below.
+All nine are described in more detail below.

 FC - Free Chlorine

 Maintaining an appropriate FC level is the most important part of keeping your water in balance.
 It is important that you do not allow FC to get too low, or you run the risk of getting algae.
 If FC gets down to zero, or you have algae, the pool is not safe to swim in.

 Free chlorine shows the level of disinfecting chlorine available (active plus reserve) to keep your pool sanitary.
 FC should be tested, and chlorine added daily.
 If you have an automatic feeder or SWG, you can test it every couple of days.
 FC is consumed by sunlight, and by breaking down organic material in your pool.
 The level of FC you need to maintain depends on your CYA level and how much you use the pool.
 See the Chlorine / CYA Chart for guidelines on the appropriate FC level to maintain based on your CYA level.

 Recommended ways to raise FC include: household bleach, liquid chlorine, and salt water chlorine generators (SWG).

 CC - Combined Chlorine